Skip to main content

 How Astrons General Counsel Works

-Astrons General Counsel is Astris Law's advisory arm, specifically designed for SMEs who need ongoing, senior-level commercial legal support without the overhead of in-house counsel.
+Astrons General Counsel is Astris Law's advisory arm for SMEs who need ongoing, senior-level commercial legal support without the overhead of in-house counsel.

 • Flexible engagement: scale up during busy periods (transactions, disputes) and scale back when things are quieter